Article

 Gather the paperwork

-As soon as you’ve decided on your visas, start collecting all the required documents.
-Some paperwork might take weeks to arrange, so it’s best to get a head start.
+Once you decide on your visas, start collecting all the required documents.
+Some paperwork might take weeks to arrange, so it’s best to get a head start (say at least 4 months from when you need to be in the US)

 Here’s a closer look at what you’d need for the O-1 visa:

-• A reference letter: O-1 applicants must provide a letter from a peer group recognizing their expertise.
-Whoever runs your accelerator program should be acceptable
+- A reference letter: O-1 applicants must provide a letter from a peer group recognizing their expertise.
+A letter from whoever runs your accelerator program should be acceptable

-• Business plans and itineraries: You should outline what you expect to accomplish in the US so officials can check it matches your expertise
+- Business plans and itineraries: You should outline what you expect to accomplish in the US so officials can check that it matches your expertise

-Aside from these documents, you need to meet three of seven criteria demonstrating that you have extraordinary ability in your field.
+In addition to these documents, you must meet three of the seven criteria demonstrating extraordinary ability in your field:

 While USCIS provides detailed guidelines, there isn’t a list of required paperwork.
 You must decide for yourself which documents best support your case.
 The accelerator program may count as membership in an association, taking care of one criterion already.